Dear One Piece,

 The Chopper plush was a birthday gift.
 I have several One Piece posters.

-This Zoro painting was a birthday gift, painted by a friend.
+The Zoro painting was a birthday gift, painted by a friend.

 I bought takoyaki after watching the Straw Hats eat takoyaki made by Hatchan.